minus5/gofreetds/README.md

 ```go
 rst, err := conn.Exec("select au_id, au_lname, au_fname from authors")
 ```
-rst is array of results.
+Rst is array of results.
 Each result has Columns and Rows array.
 Each row is array of values.
 Each column is array of ResultColumn objects.

+Full example in examples/exec.

 Execute query with params:
 ```go
 rst, err := conn.ExecuteSql("select au_id, au_lname, au_fname from authors where au_id = ?", "998-72-3567")
 ```

 ## Testing